bayars/Rails-Blog-Sample/README.md

 Things you may want to cover:

-* Ruby version: 2.5.4
+* Ruby version

 * System dependencies

-* Configuration:
+* Configuration

-* Database creation: Postgresql
+* Database creation

 * Database initialization